chapel-lang/chapel/doc/rst/language/spec/types.rst

  * ``<=`` and ``>=`` check if one type is a subtype of another (see :proc:`<= <UtilMisc_forDocs.<=>`)

-Additionally, it is possible to cast a type to a ``param`` string.
+It is possible to cast a type to a ``param`` string.
 This allows a type to be printed out.

   *Example (type-to-string.chpl)*.